 Leaning his head against the wall, Albus closed his eyes and breathed.

 Fifteen minutes later, he assembled his things and began the trek up the thousands of stairs to the Gryffindor Common Room.
 On the way up, he rehearsed several different speeches he could lay on Joel when he got there.
-Subsequent versions included the phrases “bloody prick” and “disregard for Rule Two” and “you’re responsible for my hospital bill when they have me committed for PTSD.”
+Subsequent versions included the phrases “bloody prick” and “are you in love with me or something?” and “you’re responsible for my hospital bill when they have me committed for PTSD.”

 Anger burned in the pit of his stomach, flaring louder than his throbbing muscles.
 He was fully prepared to cuss—such colorful vocabulary he saved for the most opportune of moments—except when he finally stumbled into the Common Room, he was so fatigued that he immediately fell face first into the sofa, unconscious.

 Joel was safe, for the next eight hours or so.

 Author’s Note: Thanks again to all of you who have left me a review.
 I love hearing from my readers!

 We’re coming closer to meeting the mysterious D.L.Z., so stay tuned!
 Chapter five will be posted shortly.